The Good the Bad and the Ugly of Coffee:

 The Farming Techniques Count

-Conventional coffee is among one the most chemically treated foods in the world.
+Conventional coffee is among one of the most chemically treated foods in the world.
 The seeds are steeped in synthetic fertilizers, pesticides, herbicides, fungicides, and insecticides.
-The United States Environmental Protection Agency (EPA) sets maximum residue levels (MRLs) to ensure that chemicals are not over-used in the farming and processing of certain foods.
+The United States Environmental Protection Agency (EPA) sets maximum residue levels (MRLs) to ensure that chemicals are not overused in the farming and processing of certain foods.
 However, at this time, the EPA does not have MRLs for coffee.
 It is not just the United States that has dropped the ball on regulating coffee, but many coffee-growing countries still use pesticides that have been banned by the United States and Europe.
 With 42 known pesticides used in growing coffee, there are obvious environmental and physical concerns.
 Opting for organically certified coffee can ensure that pesticide residues are tested, and growing practices are monitored.

 The concerns over growing coffee do not end with the use of pesticides, but how it is physically impacting our environment.
 Coffee production in the rainforest alters the ecosystem.
 When these ecosystems are destroyed, the plant and animal species that inhabit the area suffer.
 Worldwide, the use of mono-crop coffee production is leading to deforestation, soil erosion, and water pollution.